| | | | | |

 Compare by Investment Level

 The Racebox range breaks down into three tiers.
 At the entry level ($84-$147), the GT4 offers 19 inputs in a compact form factor and the RaceFlag gives you just the LED flag display – both good for testing whether physical dashboard controls are worth the desk space.
-Mid-range ($169-$184) is where most buyers should look: the GT3-PRO gives you dual displays and 19 inputs, whilst the GT-FLAG V2 pushes to 27 inputs if you need more control.
+The $169-$184 bracket is the most interesting: GT3-PRO brings dual displays and 19 inputs, while the GT-FLAG V2 stretches to 27 inputs for anyone who needs the extra control surface.
 At the top ($254-$349), the GTE V3 and GT-LM bring 5″ and 6.8″ VoCore displays respectively, with 24-28 inputs and full RGB LED arrays.

 Honestly, for most sim racers, the GT3-PRO Carbon Fiber at $184 is the one I’d suggest looking at first.
 Dual displays, 19 inputs, real carbon fibre, and it’s actually in stock.
-The GT-LM is impressive but it’s on pre-order, and the GTE V3 has been out of stock.
-Buy what you can get, and with Racebox, that means checking availability before falling in love with a specific model.
+Fair warning though – the GT-LM’s still on pre-order, and the GTE V3 keeps going in and out of stock.
+Stock levels change weekly on these, so check their site before you commit.
+With Racebox, what’s actually in stock shapes the decision as much as what looks best on paper.